bbc/origin_simulator/README.md

 ...
 ```

-At any time you can reset the scenario by simly POSTing a new one to `/add_recipe`.
+At any time you can reset the scenario by simply POSTing a new one to `/add_recipe`.

 ## Performance

 OriginSimulator should be performant, it leverages on the concurrency and parallelism model offered by the Erlang BEAM VM and should sustain significant amount of load.
-If you need performance just add more cores!

 To demonstate this, we have run a number of load testsusing Nginx/OpenResty as benchmark.
 We used [WRK2](https://github.com/giltene/wrk2) as load test tool and ran the tests on AWS EC2 instances.

 For the tests we used two EC2 instances.
 The load test client ran on a c5.2xlarge instance.
 We tried c5.large,c5.xlarge,c5.2xlarge and i3.xlarge instanses for the Simulator and OpenResty targets.
-Interestingly the results didn't show major performance improvements with bigger instances, full results are available here.
+Interestingly the results didn't show major performance improvements with bigger instances, full results are [available here](https://gist.github.com/ettomatic/6d2ad680fc331b942a5f535f76eb9d02).
 In the next sections we'll use the results against i3.xlarge.

 #### Successful responses with no additional latency